venkataraokadari/business-intelligence-application-starter-kit/README.md

 For a full list of supported entity types, refer to documentation [here](http://www.alchemyapi.com/api/entity/types).

-To get the tone of one of the articles found, the server uses the Alchemy Language and the Tone Analyzer API: from the AlchemyData News API, the server retrieves the URL of an article related to the company; The server then sends this URL to the Alchemy Language Text Extract API to get the text content of the article; finally, it passes the article content to the Tone Anayzer API.
+To get the tone of one of the articles found, the server uses the Alchemy Language and the Tone Analyzer APIs: from the AlchemyData News API, the server retrieves the URL of an article related to the company; The server then sends this URL to the Alchemy Language Text Extraction API to get the text content of the article; finally, it passes the article content to the Tone Analyzer API.

 ### When to use this pattern